 Join the $5 Club: Pledge to spend $5 a month on non-perishable foods to feed others.
-Bring your donations on the first Sunday of each month, or deposit them in the basket at the rear of the church at any time.

 RE:work Richmond Volunteer Opportunities Support Re:Work Richmond, the new East End employment initiative that St. Peter’s Episcopal Church launched this spring.
 New volunteer opportunities are continually being identified, and you are invited to complete one of the “Good Neighbor Network” cards now available in the Parish Hall.
 Completed forms can be placed in the basket provided, or delivered to the Parish House.
 For any questions, contact Diana Vasquez.

 The Market at 25th Street Community Rewards Program Please support the new Market at 25th Street, which provides a full array of nutritious foods and vital services to the East End neighborhood.
 The market has recently initiated a rewards program for area churches, agreeing to contribute 3% of all purchases made by their members.
 Cards are available at the market’s service desk, or enroll by clicking here.
 Simply write St. John’s in the organization line when you enroll, and all your purchases will count toward St. John’s monthly rewards.